FelixKaboto/FelixKaboto/README.md

 <h1> Hello!</h1>
-I'm Felix, a Software Engineer in the making.
+I'm Felix, a Software Developer in the making.

 <h2>My Projects</h2>